Nexus: The Jupiter Incident: Story

 After aiding successful raid against a Raptor base, Cromwell is enlisted to fight against the Gorg Empire.
 In fights against the Gorg, the Ghosts occasionally seem to help the Angelwing.
 However, all the races would soon find themselves facing their greatest threat: a virulent race of nanomachines called the Mechanoids.
 Nothing seems capable of stopping the Mechanoid invasion, and the Vardrag homeworld and Earth are overrun.
 Only an organic, insectile race, known as the energy-consuming Locusts, are immune to the Mechanoids.
 With technology adapted from the Locusts, Cromwell is able to rescue Earth and all the other solar systems and shut down the main control system of the Mechanoids, the Entity.

+Cromwell and their crew eventually decide to eliminate the source of the mechanoids by heading to their home system, the Nexus.
+This system is not only home to a black hole but several other wormholes that connect to the home systems of all the other races.
+After a bitter struggle, they succeed, but Angel seemingly sacrifices herself to save the Angelwing and vanishes along with the Nexus.

 The fate of Angel, who fought the Mechanoids, is left ambiguous, as she was not shown leaving the Entity and returning to the Angelwing.
+Cromwell, however, returns safely to Earth along with his crew.
+He arrives at Stonehenge where Angel, now in control of the Entity, visits him one last time to say farewell.
+She leaves, revealing to Cromwell her intention to “kill the gods” as she leaves.